The World’s Biggest Recruiters of Top MBA Talent

 COVID or not, keep in mind that lower employment rates can be caused by a number of factors, including students waiting to decide their career path until after graduating.
 As you can see, three months after graduation, at least 80% of students are employed, across the board, even during COVID.

 Head on over to our Ultimate Guide to Getting into Business School for more insight into how to navigate your research process and put together a compelling career game plan that inspires your target schools.
-Or even better, download the full career report to get all the information your heart desires about your favorite MBA schools.

 All Posts